ampproject/amphtml/extensions/amp-story/amp-story.md

 #### Attributes

   * **standalone** [required]: Identifies that the document is a story.
-  * **related-articles** [optional]: A URL endpoint that accepts GET requests and returns a JSON response with links to related and trending stories, to be shown on a screen at the end of the story.
+  * **bookend-config-src** [optional]: A URL endpoint that accepts GET requests and returns a JSON response with links to related and trending stories, to be shown on a screen at the end of the story.
 If omitted, the amp-story component will render a default UI for the end screen.
-See the [related-articles endpoint section](#related-articles-json-endpoint) for the JSON response format.
+See the [bookend endpoint section](#bookend-json-endpoint) for the JSON response format.
   * **background-audio** [optional]: A URI to an audio file that should be played throughout the story.

 #### Children